 18th Century in the palace of Queen Anne where improprieties abound

-Hirokazu Koreeda won the Palm d’Or for this riveting examination of the family living on the edge of criminal enterprise
+Hirokazu Kore-eda won the Palme d’Or at Cannes for this riveting examination of a family living on the edge of criminal enterprise

 - First Reformed

-Sin and redemption have always fascinated director/writer/theorist Paul Schrader, this is his best in years
+Sin and redemption have always fascinated director/writer/theorist Paul Schrader, and this is his best in years